AlexKman/BE2_Nc_Knews/README.md

 ### Step 4 - Preparing for your review and portfolio

-Finally, you should write a README for this project (and remove this one).
+Finally you should write a README for this project (and remove this one).
 The README should be broken down like this: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

 It should also include the link where your herokuapp is hosted.